simh/simh/README.md

 #### Richard Cornwell has implemented the IBM 701, IBM 704, IBM 7010/1410, IBM 7070/7074, IBM 7080/702/705/7053 and IBM 7090/7094/709/704 simulators.

+#### Richard Cornwell has implemented the PDP6, PDP10-KA, and PDP10-KI simulators.

 #### Dave Bryan has implemented an HP-3000 Series III simulator.

 #### Updated AltairZ80 simulator from Peter Schorn.